Frequently Asked Questions about Southern Flounder Management

 The N.C.
 Division of Marine Fisheries’ Coastal Angling Program, in collaboration with the federal Marine Recreational Information Program, surveys Coastal Recreational Fishing License holders throughout the year by mail, telephone, and online.
 Recreational fishermen are also interviewed at boat ramps, beaches, and piers.
 These surveys ask for information such as where an angler fished, how many fish they caught, what type of gear they used, and how many fish they threw back.
 This data is used to produce estimates of recreational harvest.

-To determine if the TAC has been met or exceeded the annual recreational landings and dead discards are combined and compared to the TAC established in Amendment 3.
-For a visual representation of the calculation, please see the flounder landings presentation given at the February 2023 MFC quarterly business meeting
+To determine if the Total Allowable Catch (TAC) has been met or exceeded the annual recreational landings and dead discards are combined and compared to the TAC established in Amendment 4.
+For a visual representation of the calculation, please see the flounder landings presentation given at the February 2023 MFC quarterly business meeting.

 The state of Florida implemented additional regulations on their commercial and recreational flounder fisheries in March 2021.
 South Carolina increased the size limit and lowered the bag limit on flounder effective July 1, 2021.
 South Carolina also established a funding source for a state flounder stocking program.
 All states are working together to address research needs.